 The KCCure Unclassified Kidney Cancer Community is a private Facebook community dedicated to patients and caregivers dealing with the diagnosis of unclassified renal cell carcinoma, a very rare subtype of RCC.
 This is a place to share your story, seek advice and comfort from others and to learn more about this diagnosis.

 KCCure - Translocation XP11.2 Kidney Cancer Patient Community

 The KCCure Translocation XP11.2 Kidney Cancer Community is a closed group on Facebook where patients who have been diagnosed with translocation XP11.2 kidney cancer (RCC) can connect with others who are managing the same rare diagnosis.

-KCCure - Oncocytoma and Benign Renal Tumor Patient Community
+KCCure - Small Renal Masses, Oncocytoma and other Benign Tumor Patient Community

-This private Facebook patient community is dedicated to supporting individuals who have been diagnosed with and/or treated for an oncocytoma, angiomyolipoma or any other benign renal mass.
-We’re here to support patients dealing with anxiety associated with a diagnosis, managing active surveillance of a renal mass, dealing with surgery or recovery from a renal mass and follow-up surveillance for renal masses.
+This patient community is dedicated to supporting individuals who have been diagnosed with small renal masses (< 4 cm) and/or treated for an oncocytoma, angiomyolipoma or any other benign renal mass.
+We’re here to support patients dealing with anxiety associated with a diagnosis, preparing for and recovering from surgery and managing active surveillance for renal masses.

 KCCure - Kidney Cancer Caregiver Community

 The KCCure Kidney Cancer Caregiver Community is a private Facebook group for people who are caring for someone diagnosed with kidney cancer.
 This is a safe place for caregivers to share their story, vent frustrations and find support from others dealing with the same experience.